 This module will be delivered via a combination of lectures and seminars.
-Lectures (75 minutes) are provided to establish the framework of researching, writing and presenting (LOs2, 4, 5).
-Professional guides and samples are applied for practice to develop LOs 1, 3,5, 6, 7 and 8.
-They are used during interactive seminars (75 minutes) and for written assignments.
-Virtual learning environment is used to develop LOs2, 3,5 and8.
-Feedback on home assignments and presentations will be given through emails and one-to-one meetings.
+Lectures are provided to establish the framework of researching, writing and presenting (CILOs 1, 2, 4 and 5).
+Professional guides and samples are applied for practice to develop CILOs 2, 3 and 6.
+They are used during interactive seminars and for written assignments.
+Virtual learning environment is used to develop CILOs 1, 2, 3, 5 and 6.
+Feedback on home assignments and presentations will be given through e-learning solutions and one-to-one meetings.